davelsio/template-three-vanilla/README.md

 I did not want the project codebase to become too unwieldy by allowing the scene views and various controllers (renderer, camera, etc.) to import and call each other's methods indiscriminately.

 To manage that type of communication, I divided the experience in three layers:
-- Controllers: these initialize the experience and handle things such as camera, renderer, stage, and world behavior.
+- **Controllers**: these initialize the experience and handle things such as camera, renderer, stage, and world behavior.
-- Views: these are the scene objects created by the World controller and loaded as asynchronous entities.
+- **Views**: these are the scene objects created by the World controller and loaded as asynchronous entities.
 This approach decouples the resource loading stage.
 Each view notifies the central state when the loading is done so state subscribers can react accordingly.
-- Communication between Controllers and Views is handled via a centralize Store layer.
+- **State**: Communication between Controllers and Views is handled via a centralize Store layer.

 State management is handled with [zustand](https://github.com/pmndrs/zustand), including subscriptions with selectors.
 Each controller implements its own state management and all stores are exposed from a central `Store` class.